-- The Associated Sixth Form run Bedlam Theatre Company, with performance opportunities throughout the year - Workshops with visiting theatre companies such as Frantic Assembly and Folding Space - The opportunity to achieve a Gold Arts Award, a Level 3 certificate in the arts - Main school production on stage or behind the scenes - Assisting with the running of the lower school drama clubs - In-class support within lower school drama lessons - An extensive range of theatre visits.
+- Workshops with visiting theatre companies such as Frantic Assembly and Folding Space. - The opportunity to achieve a Gold Arts Award, a Level 3 certificate in the arts. - Main school production on stage or behind the scenes.
+Last year this was Legally Blonde the Musical and Beaty and The Beast and this yea we look forward to staging Disney's The Little Mermaid and Elf the Musical. - Assisting with the running of the lower school drama clubs. - In-class support within lower school drama lessons. - An extensive range of theatre visits.

 "Theatre is simply what cannot be expressed by any other means; a complexity of words, movements, gestures that convey a vision of the world, inexpressible in any other way."
-Eugene Ionesco
+Eugene lonesco